Co-pilot For Fixflo Basic

 - Location

-If you would like to filter by the 'landlord', 'property', 'property tag' or 'raised by' then you will need to upgrade to either Fixflo Essentials or Fixflo Professional.
-Please click here to see a short video on what you could get by upgrading.
+If you would like to filter by the 'landlord', 'property', 'property tag' or 'raised by', then you will need to upgrade to either Fixflo Essentials or Fixflo Professional.
+Please click here to see a short video on what would be available to you on our other packages.

-Below is an example of two filters which have been added to a rule to say that if any issues are reported in the postcode SE9, with the fault 'Broken glass', will be automated.
+Below is an example of two filters which have been added to a rule so that if any issues are reported in the postcode SE9 with the fault 'Broken glass', an automation will be triggered:

-If you choose the 'Do nothing' option, then the issue will not automate at all and the issue will simply record the rule being applied in the audit trail.
+If you choose the 'Do nothing' option, then the issue will not automate anything, and it will simply record the rule being applied in the audit trail.

-'Notify' allows you to send an automatic notification out as soon as the issue is reported.
+'Notify' allows you to send an automatic notification as soon as the issue is reported.

 If you would like to notify the landlord or all occupiers, then you will need to upgrade your account to either Fixflo Essentials or Fixflo Professional

-Use cases of when you may want to use this 'Notify' option would be to notify an agent of an urgent issue or perhaps to send an additional email to the occupier with out of hours numbers for emergency issues.
+Use cases of when you may want to use this 'Notify' option would be to notify an agent of an urgent issue, or perhaps to send an additional email to the occupier with out of hours number for emergency issues.

-Below is an example of notifying an agent of an urgent issue:
+Below is an example of an action notifying an agent of an urgent issue:

-Once you've added the email of the agent you'd like notified, you can enter a brief message to give them details, instructions, or any other information you would like to pass on.
+Once you've added the email of the agent you'd like to be notified, you can enter a brief message to give them details, instructions, or any other information you would like to pass on.

 Once you are happy with everything simply click 'Ok' and then 'Save'.

-This rule will now be saved and it will show when you click on 'Co-pilot' on your left hand menu side bar.
+This rule will now be saved and it will show when you click on the 'Co-Pilot' tab in your left hand menu side bar.

 The order of your rules

-Once you have started to add rules onto Co-pilot they will sit on your Fixflo system in an order.
-This can be viewed by clicking on 'Co-pilot' on your left hand menu side bar.
+Once you have started adding rules onto Co-Pilot, they will sit on your Fixflo system in an order.
+This can be viewed by clicking on 'Co-Pilot' on your left hand menu side bar.

-When an issue is reported on your Fixflo site the issue will first of all go to Co-pilot and it will go through your list of rules (in the order they are in) and see if any of the rules you have set up match exactly to the newly reported issue.
+When an issue is reported on your Fixflo site, the issue will first go to Co-Pilot and run through your list of rules (in the order they are listed) to see if any of the rules you have set up match exactly to the newly reported issue.

 If an issue matches exactly to rule number one, then the issue will never reach the rules below - so you must ensure that you are happy with the order of your rules.